vocdoni/eventual/README.md

 }
 ```

 This approach allows to efficiently update only the widgets that are using a certain part of the data.
-If the whole list changes, then `MyUserList > ListView.builder()` will rebuild a few rows.
-But if we only change an inner item, then only the affected instance of `MyUserCard` will rebuild.
+- If the whole list changes, then `MyUserList > ListView.builder()` will rebuild a few rows.
+- But if we update the second list element, then only the affected `MyUserCard` will rebuild (if visible).

 This is useful for apps with complex and large collections and data to avoid useless repaint work.